 If you can, talk to pupils of the school and their parents.
 We are confident they will say good things about White Laith.
-We also think you should read what others have said about us - our most recent OFSTED report (November 2016) clearly illustrates the impact of the work we do and recognises the strength and quality of the relationships we have in school and with our parents.
+We also think you should read what others have said about us - our most recent OFSTED report (May 2022) clearly illustrates the impact of the work we do and recognises the strength and quality of the relationships we have in school.